-Dividends - What are Dividends?
+Dividends - What are dividends?

-A shareholder will receive a dividend - a portion of the company's profit - in proportion to their shareholding.
+If shareholder payments is chosen, each shareholder will receive a dividend - a portion of the company's profit - in proportion to their shareholding.
 This is because dividends are allocated as a fixed amount per share held by the shareholder.

-Forms of payment
+Types of dividend payment

-- Cash dividends: These are the most common type of dividend, and they are those paid out in the national currency of the firm, typically by electronic transfer or check.
+- Cash dividends: These are the most common type of dividend, and they are those paid out in the national currency of the firm, typically by electronic transfer or cheque.
 Cash dividends are usually taxable to the recipient in the year they are paid.